joemcmanus/incidentMon/README.md

-      --pid            Create a pid file in /var/run/incidentMon.pid --config CONFIG  Override config file location, default ./incidentMon.cfg --delay DELAY    Specify delay between checks, default 60s
+      --pid            Create a pid file in /var/run/incidentMon.pid --config CONFIG  Override config file location, default ./incidentMon.cfg --delay DELAY    Specify delay between checks, default 60s --mqtt MQTT      Enable MQTT, default true
+      --security       Only act on Security incidents, ignore everything else

+# Monitor security alerts only.
+If you want to just monitor security alerts you can add `--security` .

+# Skip MQTT
+You may want to test your configuration or maybe have a terminal open just constantly watching the IRM api.
+To do that you can pass`--mqtt=false` to avoid sending data to your MQTT broker.

+# Token Handling
+You probably don't want to store your API key(token) in plain text.
+You can use the environment variable `IRM_TOKEN` to store the API key.